 Grand Canyon (Arizona)Take advantage of off-season travel to popular landmarks such as the Grand Canyon.
 Each October, the 1.2-million-acre park sees half its summer crowds.
 Enjoy cooler temperatures (in the 70s), as well as the deepening colors of aspen, oak and birch trees that adorn this national treasure.
 960 1280

 MLB World SeriesHead to one of America’s most iconic baseball stadiums and take in the spirit of the World Series, which is expected to kick off Oct.
-21. Sorry, Sox fans, but our favorite remains Yankees Stadium, home to 27 World Series wins.
+27. One of our favorite stadiums remains Yankees Stadium, home to 27 World Series wins.
 Whatever your stadium of choice, you’re likely to have a hard time passing up all the mouthwatering ballpark food.
 960 1280

-World’s Largest Corn Maze (Spring Grove, IL)Wind your way through 33 acres of corn in the world’s largest corn maze at Richardson Farm in Spring Grove, IL.
-This year’s design celebrates the 200th anniversary of The Star-Spangled Banner and includes 5 mazes with shapes such as a flag, a battleship and soldiers.
+Get Lost in a Corn Maze (Spring Grove, IL)Wind your way through 33 acres of corn in one of the world’s largest corn mazes at Richardson Farm in Spring Grove, IL.
 After you find your way out of the maze, enjoy other family-fun activities, including a pumpkin patch, hayride and zip line.
 960 1280

-Chicago MarathonLace up your running shoes and head to the Windy City for the Chicago Marathon on Oct.
-12. One of the 6 major marathons, this annual race welcomes both elite athletes and everyday runners from all 50 states and more than 100 countries.
+Chicago MarathonLace up your running shoes and head to the Windy City for the Chicago Marathon.
+One of the 6 major marathons, this annual race welcomes both elite athletes and everyday runners from all 50 states and more than 100 countries.
 Even if you’re not participating, join runners as they cross the finish line in Chicago’s Grant Park for the post-race party, which features live entertainment and vendors.
 960 1280

 Things to Do in October 13 Photos